Nithya Menen

-Menen started her career as a child artist, in the French-Indian English film, Hanuman (1998), playing the younger sister to Tabu's character.
+Menen has appeared as a child artist, in the French-Indian English film, Hanuman (1998), playing the younger sister to Tabu's character.
 She made her screen debut with the Kannada film 7 O' Clock (2006).
-The 2011 romance film Ala Modalaindi, proved to be her breakthrough and won her Nandi Award for Best Actress.
+The 2011 romance film Ala Modalaindi proved to be her breakthrough and won her Nandi Award for Best Actress.
 Menen received the Filmfare Award for Best Actress – Telugu for her portrayal in Gunde Jaari Gallanthayyinde (2013).
 Further success in Telugu films came with Ishq (2012), Malli Malli Idi Rani Roju (2015), which won her the Filmfare Critics Best Actress – Telugu, Rudhramadevi (2015), Janatha Garage (2016), Awe (2018) and Bheemla Nayak (2022).

 Menen established herself as a leading South Indian actress with the Tamil romantic film O Kadhal Kanmani (2015).
-She went onto appear in such commercially successful films — the Malayalam films Ustad Hotel (2012), Bangalore Days (2014) and 100 Days of Love (2015), and the Tamil films Kanchana 2 (2015), 24 (2016), Mersal (2017),Thiruchitrambalam (2022) and Thalaivan Thalaivii(2025).
+She went on to appear in such commercially successful films — the Malayalam films Ustad Hotel (2012), Bangalore Days (2014) and 100 Days of Love (2015), and the Tamil films Kanchana 2 (2015), 24 (2016), Mersal (2017),Thiruchitrambalam (2022) and Thalaivan Thalaivii (2025).
 Mersal earned her Filmfare Best Supporting Actress – Tamil, while Thiruchitrambalam earned her Filmfare Critics Best Actress – Tamil and National Film Award for Best Actress.
 Menen ventured into Hindi films with the science drama Mission Mangal (2019), which remains her highest-grossing release.

 Early life

 Nithya Menen was born in Bangalore, Karnataka, to Sukumar and Nalini.
 Her grandparents were Malayalis from Kerala who had settled in Bangalore.
 She was educated at Poorna Prajna School in Bangalore and at Mount Carmel College, Bangalore.
 She then completed her degree in journalism from the Manipal Academy of Higher Education.

 Menen has said that she initially wished to become a pilot but ultimately found aviation unappealing, so she pivoted to filmmaking.
 This led her to enroll in the Film and Television Institute of India, Pune, to study cinematography.
 While there, she met B. V. Nandini Reddy, who convinced her to take up acting.
-Menen is a polyglot and can speak six languages, including Malayalam, Kannada, Telugu, Tamil, Hindi, and English.
-She claims the surname "Menen" was made up by the actress as she felt it "helps with her passport during travel."
+Menen is a polyglot and can speak six languages: Malayalam, Kannada, Telugu, Tamil, Hindi, and English.
+She claims she made up the surname "Menen" as she felt it "helps with her passport during travel".